 AHS/AHM36 absolute encoders set standards when it comes to mechanical adaptation, communication and resistance to environmental influences.
 With their rotatable male connector or cable connection as well as various mounting hole patterns and adapter flanges, these encoders are suitable for nearly any application.
-The IO-Link, CANopen and SSI interfaces enable easy integration into various control environments.
+The IO-Link, CANopen, SAE J1939 and SSI interfaces enable easy integration into various control environments.
 Encoder configuration can be adapted to individual needs using various tools.
 The rugged, reliable, fully magnetic sensor system provides a maximum resolution of 14 bits (singleturn) or 26 bits (multiturn).
-Due to the stainless-steel design and enclosure rating IP69K, the Inox versions are suitable for use under very harsh ambient conditions.
+Due to the stainless steel design and enclosure rating IP69K, the Inox versions are suitable for use under very harsh ambient conditions.

 At a glance

 36 mm absolute encoder with max.
 26 bits (singleturn: 14 bits, multiturn: 12 bits)

 IO-Link, CANopen, SAE J1939, SSI interface with programmable parameterization

 Enclosure rating up to IP67 or IP69K

 In order to provide maximum flexibility in the design of the mechanical interface, the AHS/AHM36 encoders are available with three different flange types (face mount flange, servo flange, blind hollow shaft), each with five different shaft diameters.
 Various assembly hole patterns are available in the face mount flange.
 A range of different pitch hole diameters are covered by the flexible stator coupling on the blind hollow shaft.
 And last but not least, a range of adapters guarantees compatibility with almost all absolute encoders with typical 60 mm flange designs.
 With the rotatable male connector or cable connection, the AHS/AHM36 can be integrated into the application in even the most limited of spaces and reduces the number of encoder variants when different installation situations are required.